DanielPiede/Math_Study_Decimals/README.md

-# Personal Projects Repository
+# Math Study Decimals Repository
-This repository contains personal projects.
+This repository contains a python app to practice addition and subtraction with decimals.